Diagrams, Fibrations, and the Decomposition of Colimits: The Colimit Decomposition Formula: three proofs

 \subsection{The basic formula and its short first proof}

 Given a (small) diagram $\Phi:\CD\to\SmallCats $, we let denote its colimit cocone in the 1-category $\SmallCats$.
-We re-state the formula given in the Introduction and provide (modulo a small correction) a short proof of it, as it was first stated by Batanin and Berger as Lemma 7.13 in \cite{BataninBerger}: \begin{thm}[Colimit Decomposition Formula] For every diagram $X:\CK\to\CX$ in a cocomplete category $\CX$, the $\CK$-shaped colimit of $X$ may be computed as the $\CD$-shaped colimit of the diagram given by the $\Phi d$-shaped colimits of $XK_d$, for every $d\in\CD$:
+We re-state the formula given in the Introduction and first provide its short proof as given by Batanin and Berger in Lemma 7.13 of \cite{BataninBerger} (modulo a small correction):

+\begin{thm}[Colimit Decomposition Formula] For every diagram $X:\CK\to\CX$ in a cocomplete category $\CX$, the $\CK$-shaped colimit of $X$ may be computed as the $\CD$-shaped colimit of the diagram given by the $\Phi d$-shaped colimits of $XK_d$, for every $d\in\CD$:

 \end{thm}